Albert Angelo: Style

 As mentioned, the book is written in an unorthodox style.
 This is typical of Johnson, though it is not uniform throughout his books.
 Albert Angelo is divided into several parts, ending with a coda, normally used in musical score.
-Several of the pages have holes cut into them, allowing the reader to glimpse events further ahead in the story.
+Two of the pages have holes cut into them, allowing the reader to glimpse events further ahead in the story.
 The book closes with an intervention by the author, explaining what he was trying to achieve in writing it.
 In this section is Johnson's unshakeable belief recorded - Telling stories is telling lies.

 References in other works

+Johnson referenced Albert Angelo in his later novel House Mother Normal, with the character Ivy Nicholls reading a section of Albert Angelo, before putting the book down and saying it is boring.

-In Brian Castro's 1994 novel Drift, (which is Castro's answer to B.S.
-Johnson's invitation to his readers to complete The Matrix Trilogy of which See the Old Lady Decently (1975) is the first book) the character B.S.
-(Byron Shelly) Johnson, has his copy of Albert Angelo confiscated by the Australian Customs authorities because "there were holes cut in the pages and they wanted to view the excisions".
+In Brian Castro's 1994 novel Drift, the character B.S.
+(Byron Shelly) Johnson, has his copy of Albert Angelo confiscated by the Australian Customs authorities because, "there were holes cut in the pages and they wanted to view the excisions".

+Reception

+Reviews for Albert Angelo were mixed.
+Val Mulkerns wrote in The Irish Times that the book was a masterpiece, while Adrian Mitchell in The Sunday Times said of Johnson in his review: "Value this man.
+His writing sings.
+He walks like a fiery elephant."
+David Lodge gave a mixed review in The Spectator, commenting that the moment Johnson's breaks away from the novel to comment on lying was a pyrrhic victory, because it diminished the imagined life of the book.
+Negative reviews focused on the novel's experimental nature including the pages holes, with the Daily Mail calling it a, "pretentious kaleidoscope", and The Times saying the experiments were not radical at first appearance.